jacopoabramo/napari-live-recording/README.md

 > [!NOTE]
 >
 > ### Why medium weight?
-> `napari-live-recording` relies on multithreading to handle camera control
+> `napari-live-recording` relies on multithreading to handle camera control,
 > image processing and data storage via a common pipelined infrastructure.
 > More details are provided in the documentation.